gwenzek/SublimeSetWindowTitle/README.md

 ## Requirement

+On Windows it should work out of the box.
-This plugin assume you are using Linux and you have installed `xdotools`.
+On Linux the plugin assume you have installed `xdotool`.
-If you have any ideas on how to do that on MacOS or Windows, please submit a PR.
+If you have any ideas on how to do that on MacOS, please submit a PR.

 ## Configuration